 What I love about psychology (nerd alert!), is that there is always new research, which we can use to figure out the best way to reach our goals.

 For the last decade, I’ve done and presented my own research, and worked on some amazing teams.
 I love going to conferences, classes, workshops.
 But my favourite part is that I get to bring it all back to my clients, in a way that is actually helpful.

 Working in a field where research is constantly pushing knowledge forward is so exciting!

 I was trying to think of a “nicer” way to put this… Individuality?
 Perhaps it’s the punk in me, but “non-conformity” fits best.

 So much of what weighs us down relates to society’s standards.
 “Be a perfect student, get a good job, look a certain way, don’t offend anyone”.
 How ‘bout no?
 Nopey, nope, no.

 I’m not suggesting we quit our lives and start a band, but if we find ourselves living someone else’s’ idea of a good life, who is going to live ours?
 We only live once.

-It is worth taking a step back to consider whose dreams we’re chasing, and why.
-What if we look back one day and realize we were too distracted to live our dreams, because we were busy making other people happy?
-Them being happy is their job to figure out, not yours.
+It’s worth taking a step back to consider whose dreams we’re chasing, and why.
+What if we look back one day and realize we were too distracted to live our dreams, because we were so busy making others happy?
+Them being happy is their job to figure out, not ours.

 When I was young, my best friend was bullied and attacked, just for being herself.
-So early on, I learnt about hate, discrimination, and a lack of justice.
-At that young age I became passionate about justice and equality.
+So early on, I learnt about hate, discrimination, and injustice.

 As my client, this means you will always be accepted for who you are.
 You won’t be “challenged” on your experiences of oppression.
 I love working with folks from all cultural backgrounds, and proudly work with and support those from the LGBTQ2S community.
-If you are dealing with discrimination or bullying, I will not only be your theraputic support, but your ally and advocate.
+If you are dealing with discrimination or bullying, I will not only be therapist, but your ally and advocate.